jhelal/snowlit/README.md

 Before you start, ensure you meet the following requirements:

 - You have installed the latest version of [Python](https://www.python.org/downloads/)
-- Obtain APIKey from Scopus and InstToken from [Scopus](https://pybliometrics.readthedocs.io/en/stable/access.html)
+- Obtain APIKey and InstToken from [Scopus](https://pybliometrics.readthedocs.io/en/stable/access.html)

 ### Installing